-Mitch: Cause I would imagine that as people are searching this out one of the first questions that’s going to come to mind is, “Yeah, but can I make money at that?
+Mitch: Cause I would imagine that as people are searching this out one of the first questions that are going to come to mind is, “Yeah, but can I make money at that?
 Is that really a job?”
 All of those things, but there’s power in giving yourself that permission to think about that purpose without necessarily thinking about what the profession has to be yet.

 Laura: Yes.
 The can I make money at that comes later in some of the other c’s because of course those things matter, but you often find people say, I want to be an entrepreneur, I want to be a lawyer, I want to be a whatever.
 And if you keep asking them the question why.

 Laura: Why do you want to do that?
 Why do you want to do that?
 Why do you want to do that?
-You actually boil down to some reason that they’re like, “Well I want to be a lawyer because law is the most expedient path to go into politics, and if I go into politics than I can solve the problems of people in my community.”
-Okay so your calling is solving the problems of people in your community.
-Or, I want to be a doctor because I care about helping people and curing them from pain because I lived with a parent who had pain their entire lives.
+You actually boil down to some reason that they’re like, “Well I want to be a lawyer because the law is the most expedient path to go into politics, and if I go into politics than I can solve the problems of people in my community.”
+Okay, so your calling is solving the problems of people in your community.
+Or, I want to be a doctor because I care about helping people and curing them of pain because I lived with a parent who had pain their entire lives.
 Okay, so you want to alleviate people from the thing that’s holding them back.
 Maybe that’s through medicine, maybe that’s through something else, but you can get to the root of what it is that they actually care about.
-So for me my calling is to see the greatness in other people and reflect it back of them in ways that they maybe have never seen it before, and finally are actually willing to believe it and act on it.
+So for me, my calling is to see the greatness in other people and reflect it back of them in ways that they maybe have never seen it before and finally are actually willing to believe it and act on it.
 I get people unstuck.